dotty-staging/pdbp/index.md

 private[pdbp] trait OperatorLifting[C]
 ```

-belong to the same `package pdbp.computation`.
+belong to the same `package pdbp.lifting`.

 `trait Lifting` is a type class.
 `trait Lifting` declares the lifting capabilities of computations.